tokio-rs/website/content/docs/getting-started/tasks.md

 written the first value to the cache by the time the other task tries to read from the cache.

-This is a prefect situation to use message pasing.
+This is a perfect situation to use message pasing.
 The cache updating task can send a message notifying the other task that it has primed the cache with an initial value.